Service Area · Ada County · Anchor Market

 The most important story in Treasure Valley planning right now.

-A 9.9 percentage point drop in council approval rates since mid-2025 is not noise — it is a directional shift.
+Council approval rates have dropped meaningfully since mid-2025 — not noise, a directional shift, and the largest such shift of any city Bailey tracks.
 The infrastructure squeeze documented in Mayor Simison's 2025 State of the City provides the most credible explanation: the city is adding thousands of residents per year while its revenue tools have been constrained by state legislation.
 Councilmembers who have been consistent CHAMPION voters are applying more scrutiny to individual applications, particularly large residential projects that will generate new demand for roads, police, and fire services.

 For developers with projects in the Meridian pipeline, the practical implications are real.
 Applications that might have been straightforward in 2024 now require more thorough pre-application preparation, stronger ACHD coordination, and more explicit fiscal impact framing.
 Development agreements are being negotiated with tighter conditions.
 Luke Cavener's CAUTIOUS label and his focus on DA terms is particularly relevant — expect more detailed DA discussion at Council than was typical in prior years.